 HeGRiC stands for Helsinki Game Research Collective and is a group of cross-disciplinary scholars based at the University of Helsinki.
-Our aim is to fruitfully pursue the study the intersection of games and the humanities.
-The HeGRiC researchers represent a variety of disciplines, completely in line with our goal to treat games – digital, social, as well as analogue – as dynamic products of cross-disciplinary interest to the humanities.
+Our aim is to fruitfully pursue the study the intersection of games and other disciplines.
+The HeGRiC researchers represent a variety of fields, completely in line with our goal to treat games – digital, social, as well as analogue – as dynamic products of cross-disciplinary interests.

-The HeGRiC group is currently focused on scholarly quests:
+The HeGRiC group is currently focused on scholarly quests as follows:

 - The game studies and historical culture research seminar, led by Dr Derek Fewster.
 The seminar meets approximately once per month to enjoy guest lectures, research papers and scholarly discussion on the topic of games and the humanities.
 See the research seminar page for more details.

 - Imagining the Nordic – approaches to regionality in video games is a series of research papers focused on discussing the Nordics as represented in games, as well as a regional hub for game-making.
 This was going to be presented as a panel at cancelled conference DiGRA 2020.
 Will be presented at a later date.